zawmai/fivetran/README.md

 11&nbsp;&nbsp;2019-10-11&nbsp;&nbsp;500&nbsp;&nbsp;192.168.1.1&nbsp;&nbsp;test
 </pre>

+**Answers below:**
 Using any method you like.
 Write the specific step by step instructions to execute the following tasks:

 - Extract all IP addresses into a single column.
 - Count unique IP addresses

-Used bash scripts in Ubuntu 20.04 linux distro to solve it.
+Used bash scripts.
+Tested on Ubuntu 20.04 linux distro.
 <pre><code>
 #!/bin/bash